RushinthJohn/CDB/README.md

 TODO:

-After initialising 4 virtual instances of CentOS 7 on any VM run 'knife solo prepare' from your workstaion on all 4 instances, after that note down the IP adresses of the instances and update the following files: config.sh mongos.sh shard0.sh shard1.sh pc4.rb
+After initialising 4 virtual instances of CentOS 7 on any VM run 'knife solo prepare' from your workstaion on all 4 instances, after that note down the IP adresses of the instances and update them in attributes/default.rb.

 Then proceed with the following tasks in order.